Automatic Lazy Rendering

 How to exclude elements from this feature

-In case you need to exclude certain elements from this optimization because they are being negatively affected by it, you can add, as explained here, the following code snippet:
+In case you need to exclude certain elements from this optimization because they are being negatively affected by it, you can use the following helper plugin:

 $exclusions[] = 'main-footer"';